aurorascharff/aurorascharff.no/src/content/blog/running-tests-with-rtl-and-vitest-on-internationalized-react-server-components-in-next13.md

 Error: Objects are not valid as a React child (found: [object Promise]).
 If you meant to render a collection of children, use an array instead.
 ```

 This is because the component is async, and we need to use `await` to get the component before we can render it.
 At the moment there is not a lot of documentation on testing React Server Components, but there is an ongoing discussion on the [RTL GitHub](https://github.com/testing-library/react-testing-library/issues/1209).

-For now I am using a workaround from there by _caleb531_.
+One workaround from there is by _caleb531_.
 We need to create a custom render function that uses `await` to get the component before rendering it.
 The code for the custom render function looks like this:

 ```tsx
 /* eslint-disable @typescript-eslint/no-explicit-any */